joshuawang25532/MLLM-Housing/README.md

 # MLLM-Housing
 First set up your conda environment using the environment.yml file.
 Redfin data is downloaded using download_dataset.py (will rename later).
-Zillow data is added in the github
+Zillow data is added in the github.

 Use the MLLM to evaluate the beauty and cleanliness and spaciousness and other more abstract qualities